FMarques8/Deep-learning-CNN-for-Pokemon-Classification-FAA/README.md

 ### Disclaimer
 This network is based on the tensorflow Image Classification tutorial and was used only for this assignment purposes.
+All of the images used belong in the dataset mentioned before.